telerik/kendo-angular-universal-demo/README.md

 ## What is Universal Rendering

 Universal rendering can also be called server-side rendering.
 The most popular scenario for server-side rendering is to handle the initial render when a user visits the app for the first time.
-The server will render the Angular application from the server.
-Once loaded, the client-side application will take over and continue from the server-side rendered state.
+The server will render the Angular application , once loaded, the client-side application will take over and continue from the server-side rendered state.

 ## Why Use Server Rendered Content